Medicare Part B is the medical insurance portion of Medicare. In 2017, over

 - October 15 to December 7: This is the open enrollment period.
 If you want to switch from original Medicare (parts A and B) to a Part C (Advantage) plan, you can do so.
 You may also switch, add, or remove a Part D plan.

 - Special Enrollment: You may have employer-provided coverage in a group health plan.
-If so, you can sign up for parts A and B at any time during plan coverage OR in the 8-month time period after leaving employment or the group health plan.
+If so, you can sign up for parts A and B at any time during plan coverage or in the 8-month time period after leaving employment or the group health plan.

 If you don’t sign up Part B when you’re first eligible, you may be required to pay a late enrollment penalty when you do choose to enroll.
-Additionally, you’ll need to wait until the General Enrollment period (January 1 – March 31 each year).
+Additionally, you’ll need to wait until the General Enrollment period (January 1 through March 31 each year).

 With the late enrollment penalty, your monthly premium may go up 10 percent of the standard premium for each 12-month period that you were eligible, but didn’t enroll.
 You’ll continue to pay this penalty for as long as you’re enrolled in Part B.